juju/docs/src/en/developer-layers.md

 Layers are encapsulated charm code which lend themselves to being re-used across charms.
 They come in distinct flavors:

-- Base, or runtime layers Interface layers Charm layers
+- Base/runtime, Interface, or Charm layers

 Each of these has a distinct role, and it’s important to understand how a charm should be broken up into these types of layers.
 Generally, a charm will contain